Hazel Wallace

+Military service

-Wallace originally served with 9 Squadron RNAS in 1917 as a Sopwith Camel pilot.
+Wallace originally served with 9 Squadron of the Royal Naval Air Service in 1917 as a Sopwith Camel pilot.
 He won his first dogfights there, sharing victories on 6 and 16 September 1917 with Joseph Stewart Temple Fall and several other pilots.
 He then transferred to 1 Squadron RNAS in early 1918.
 On 11 March 1918, he scored a solo victory, driving an Albatros D.V down out of control.
 Five days later, he shared a win with Maxwell Findlay.
 Wallace would not score again until 2 May, when he, Reginald Brading, Samuel Kinkead, and several other British pilots sent a hapless German observation plane down out of control; Wallace thus became an ace.

 His next triumph on the morning of 15 May was more of the same, as Wallace, Findlay, Kinkead, Brading, Charles Dawson Booker, Robert McLaughlin, and three other British pilots pounced upon and destroyed an Albatros D.V.
 A solo "out of control" win on the afternoon patrol for the 15th, and another the next day put Wallace's tally at eight.

 He then transferred to 3 Squadron as the commander of C Flight.
 On 20 July 1918, he and Adrian Franklyn drove a Hannover two-seater observation plane down out of control.
 He continued to score with his new unit–mostly solo victories, but with one win shared with George R. Riley–bringing his total to thirteen by 21 August.
 The next day, he became a balloon buster, teaming with Riley to bring down a German observation balloon.
 Though he scored no further victories, his Distinguished Flying Cross was awarded on 2 November 1918.